-Bleeding Disorders Awareness Month takes place in March of each year.
+Bleeding Disorders Awareness Month is observed in March and sponsored by the National Hemophilia Foundation.
 A bleeding disorder is present when the blood does not clot properly.
 Blood clotting is a complex process that involves as many as twenty different plasma proteins.
 All clotting proteins and platelets need to work effectively and in the correct order to form a proper clot that is strong enough to stop bleeding.
 A bleeding disorder occurs when the body is unable to activate the entire “clotting cascade” correctly.

+Bleeding Disorder Awareness Month and the National Hemophilia Foundation educate and advocate on behalf of those who struggle with a bleeding disorder.
 If any of the steps in the clotting cascade do not work properly or are deficient, the person bleeds longer and, therefore, has a bleeding disorder.
-The type and severity of the disorder is determined based on the protein that is missing from the blood and how much of it is missing.
+The type and severity of the disorder is determined based on the protein that is missing from the blood and how much of it is missing.#personalizedcause